Taillon, Pirates beat Bettis, Rockies 10-2

-DENVER (AP) - Jameson Taillon beat Chad Bettis in a matchup of pitchers who battled testicular cancer last year, and the Pittsburgh Pirates hit three homers in a 10-2 victory over the Colorado Rockies on Tuesday night.
+Taillon beat Bettis in a matchup of pitchers who battled testicular cancer last year, and the Pirates hit three homers in a 10-2 victory over the Rockies.

+"I'm not going to sit here and say we're best friends and we talk on the phone all the time but we've both gone through something that is extremely similar and we both go through something similar starting pitching in the major leagues," Taillon said.
+"There's an understood bond there, something we'll share for life."

 Taillon (9-8) allowed 10 hits in his second complete game of the season.
 The 26-year-old right-hander struck out three and walked one, helping the Pirates stop a three-game slide.